platanus/lightning-prometheus-exporter/README.md

         The path to the tls certificate.
 The default value can be overwritten by TLS_CERT_PATH environment variable (default: "/root/.lnd")
   -lnd.macaroon-path
         The path to the read only macaroon.
-The default value can be overwritten by MACAROON_PATH environment variable
+The default value can be overwritten by MACAROON_PATH environment variable -go-metrics bool
+        Enable process and go metrics from go client library.
+The default value can be overwritten by GO_METRICS environmental variable.
 ```

 ### Exported Metrics